PhilipQuirke/SkyCombAnalystHelp/README.md

 # SkyComb Analyst Help

+## Purpose
+The SkyComb Analyst tool helps environmentalists, conservationalists & scientists use a drone as a scientific tool to collect information on wild animal populations in an automated, robust, repeatable, cost-effective & safe way.

 ## Introduction
 The SkyComb Analyst tool processes data collected by drones equipped with thermal and optical video cameras.
 It detects animals: